From BFV to BV and spacetime covariance: Applying the FHGD method to the twisted Poisson sigma model

 There is no a priori obstruction for either the BV functional of the HPSM or its BV symplectic form to be invariant with respect to diffeomorphism of $\Sigma$.
 Such data have been constructed in \cite{Ikeda-Strobl2} following a more standard construction scheme.
 We present the result for later comparison:

 The BV symplectic form can be put into the following form,

 while, at the same time, the BV action takes this form:

 Both, $\omega_{BV}$ and $S_{BV}$ are explicitly $G$-invariant.
-And both are quite different from the formulas found by the GD formalism---compare, in particular, \eqref{superGDBVaction} to \eqref{superfieldBVaction}.
-It is noteworthy to remark that albeit the result of the GD formalism for the BV action is not covariant, it is significantly shorter than the covariant expression found above.
+And both are quite different from the formulas found by the FHGD formalism---compare, in particular, \eqref{superFHGDBVaction} to \eqref{superfieldBVaction}.
+It is noteworthy to remark that albeit the result of the FHGD formalism for the BV action is not covariant, it is significantly shorter than the covariant expression found above.
 This impression remains when \eqref{superfieldBVaction} is expanded in terms of ordinary fields

-and compared to \eqref{GDcomponentBVaction}.
-Besides being shorter, \eqref{superGDBVaction} is also much easier to obtain.
-One of the main purposes of the rest of this paper is to show first \emph{why} there can be such a difference and second \emph{how} to obtain from the simple-to-get Grigoriev--Damgaard result, in a second step, the covariant expression above.
+and compared to \eqref{FHGDcomponentBVaction}.
+Besides being shorter, \eqref{superFHGDBVaction} is also much easier to obtain.
+One of the main purposes of the rest of this paper is to show first \emph{why} there can be such a difference and second \emph{how} to obtain from the simple-to-get Fisch--Henneaux--Grigoriev--Damgaard result, in a second step, the covariant expression above.